IBM/dbb/Pipeline/RunIDZCodeReview/README.md

 ## Property file codereview.properties settings

-Please review the descriptions provided for the variables within the codereview.properties file
+Please review the descriptions provided for the variables within the codereview.properties file and adjust them according to your environment.